itsnoa04/notes-blog/publish/evdev.md

+---
+title: evdev
+excerpt: what is evdev
+tags:
+---
 - responsible for generalising raw input events from device drivers, basically takes whatever format a device gives out and converts it into a general format.